AriFordsham/GHCWiki/commentary/compiler/new-code-gen.md

-# Material about the new code generator
+# GHC's glorious nwe code generator

 This page summarises work that Norman Ramsey, Simon M, Simon PJ, and John Dias are doing on re-architecting GHC's back end.
 Our plan is as follows: